Waste and Recovery

 At ALDI, we commit to using our resources responsibly.
 We continue to explore different ways to reduce the amount of waste generated and actively work to divert material from the landfill.
 As part of our commitment to address waste, by 2025, we will achieve zero waste in operations by diverting 90% of our waste from landfill through recycling, donation and organic recycling programs.

 Cardboard, plastic wrap, damaged or unusable pallets, batteries and electronics are among the materials we collect and recycle within our operations.
-In 2021, we recycled nearly 350,000 tons of material!
+In 2024, we recycled 457,000 tons of material.